AkashYadav-02/Face_Mask_Dectection/README.md

 # Face_Mask_Dectation
-A python project for detecting the human face mask.
+A python project for detecting the human face mask using open cv and tenserflow.